 Koloa Landing information

 Koloa Landing, at the mouth of Waikomo Stream, was once Kauaʻi's largest port.
 Nineteenth-century farmers used it to ship Kauaʻi-grown sugar, oranges and sweet potatoes from here.
 It was the third-busiest whaling port among the Hawaiian Islands, surpassed only by Honolulu and Lahaina, Maui.

 The landing waned after the road system was built; it was abandoned in the 1920s.
 Today only a small boat ramp remains.
 Underwater, it's another story: Koloa Landing is popular for snorkeling and it's also the best shore-diving spot on the South Shore.
 Its protected waters reach depths of about 30ft and it's generally calm all year.
-See underwater tunnels, a variety of coral and fish, sea turtles and monk seals await.
+Underwater tunnels, a variety of coral and fish, sea turtles and monk seals await.